-This is an excerpt from the portable studio's first run.
-It's performed by Thomas with double-bassist Megan Bradfield and bassoonist Carrie To.
+Here’s an excerpt from the portable studio's first run performed by a trio on doubleness, bassoon and viola.
 They recorded on the night before their Pyatt Hall performance March 22nd at the 2018 Sonic Boom Festival.
 Thomas composed this piece for the "Caulfield in the Cape" suite, a South-African and multi-cultural collaboration with wheels in motion for 2019.

 Last year our Promising Practices film project travelled down to LA for its nomination in the LA Skins Film Festival for 'Best Short Film.'
 Entitled 'Promising Practices in Indigenous Communities in Saskatchewan,' the film focuses on the use of indigenous practices alongside western medicine in the treatment and management of HIV/AIDS.
 For more, visit Glen Hicks' article in the Cree Nations Treatment Haven.

 Since then, we have scored two additional films in the ongoing Promising Practices series, branching out to other local musicians including Alcvin Ryuzen Ramos - a well known master of the Shakuhachi, Samuel Romero - singer song writer of the Earth Heart Hum album, and Jason Lawrence - producer of the popular CiTR UBC Radio show: the Medicine Show.